NCAR/GPEP/README.md

 ## Test Cases for GPEP

-test cases for GPEP can be obtained using the `./tools/get_testcase.py` script.
-The cali2017 test case leverages the test case currently in use for GMET v2.0.
-The script will retrieve test cases from Zenodo.
-The default output path of the test case is `../../GPEP_test_cases`, which can be changed by users.
+The test cases of GPEP are open access on Zenodo: https://zenodo.org/record/8222852.
+They can be obtained using the `./tools/get_testcase.py` script.
+See ./tools/README.md for more descriptions.

-testcase.config.dynamic.toml

-The script can be run to obtain the test case from Fortran GMET repo, which can reproduce the results in the `./test_cases` folder.
-Jupyter Notebooks in the `./docs` folder can be used to visualize GPEP test case outputs.

 ## Notes
 This code is a work in progress and is provided without guarantee of fitness for any particular application.